 A Selfie Gives Out Personal Information

 People either take selfies with friends or in other situations with celebrities.
-In both cases, people have to be more cautious about giving away information of time, place, and names of people they take a selfie with.
+In both cases, people have to be more cautious about giving away information of time, place, and names of people they usually hang out with.
 By giving out this information, the person sharing it or other friends might be harmed if they are tracked down by a stalker.

 A Selfie Shows How People Look Like

 As you post a selfie on the Internet, you are not only giving out personal information, you are also letting others know how your friends and family members look like.
-While you think you are only doing something you like by taking a selfie, you do not know that this might give a chance for someone else to use this information against you.
+While you think you are only doing something fun and light, you do not know that this might give a chance for someone else to use this information against you.
 Selfies reveal a lot about a person’s physical appearance and other personal descriptions such as clothing.
 Therefore, you are also sharing with a stalker or a potential criminal the places where you and your friends tend to hang out and the type of activities you tend to pursue.

 A Selfie Sends the Message that “You Are Not Home”

 A selfie is often taken outside.
 This way, you are making it easier for a criminal to predict the time you are not home and use it as an opportunity to break into the house.
-To make it worse, they will not be afraid that someone might be in the house and report the incident to the police.
-They will do it without paying any attention to the consequences while you are happily taking selfies with friends and family members.
+In the old times before the Internet, criminals and burglars had to watch your house for weeks before making the decision to housebreak; now all they need to do is be among your public social media’s account followers, knowing when and when not you’ll be out leaving your place empty and ready.
 Again, selfies are meant to be taken for fun, but be cautious about what they might lead to.
 Going back to a stolen house is not really how you were expecting the day to end.

 A Selfie Shows Actions People Do